 Other incredibly successful periods have followed.
 Juve won five more league titles and three Coppa Italias before 1962.
 More domestic success followed in the 70s, with Giovanni Trapattoni leading Juventus to their first major European trophy in 1977.
 Juventus defeated Athletic Bilbao in a two-legged European Cup final on away goals.

 Under Trapattoni, “The Old Lady” won thirteen trophies in ten years.
 They were also the first team to win all three original UEFA competitions.
 Under Marcello Lippi in the late 90s and early 2000s, Juve also won five Scudettos and three international trophies.
 That includes the 1996 UEFA Champions League and a Coppa Italia title.

-Juventus won the next eight Serie A titles and their nine consecutive Scudettos from 2012 to 2020 is a record.
+Juventus won the next eight Serie A titles, and their nine consecutive Scudettos from 2012 to 2020 are a record.
 La Vecchia Signora also won four consecutive Coppa Italias from 2014 to 2017.
 Despite consecutive fourth place finishes in 2021 and 2022, betting advice implies Juve are title challengers.
 Their Serie A odds are always popular for betting on.